bwbecker/localpr.ca/content/basics/goals.md

-In listening to the debate so far -- including town hall meetings, letters to the editor, concerns from MPs, reaction to previous proposals, members of the ERRE, etc. -- we hear the following ten concerns that an electoral system should satisfy.
+In listening to the debate so far -- including town hall meetings, letters to the editor, concerns from MPs, reaction to previous proposals, members of the ERRE, etc. -- we heard the following ten concerns that an electoral system should satisfy.

 ### 1. Local Representation
 Canadians are used to having a local MP that knows the local issues